-- are foods that can be easily picked up and eaten with hands and are sometimes preferred to meals that require a knife and fork. - may be useful to help improve intake for those with a small appetite, who are very active and do not like to sitting down for meals. - are an important way of encouraging independence and confidence in people with dementia. - allow people to have complete control over what they are eating, which can encourage people to eat more, at their own pace with fewer spills and improved dignity. - may not be suitable for people who require softer or pureed foods.
-Seek advice from the speech and language therapist.
+- are foods that can be easily picked up and eaten with hands and are sometimes preferred to meals that require a knife and fork. - may be useful to help improve intake for those with a small appetite, who are very active and do not like to sitting down for meals. - are an important way of encouraging independence and confidence in people with dementia. - allow people to have complete control over what they are eating, which can encourage people to eat more, at their own pace with fewer spills and improved dignity. - caution is recommended with the suggestion to use finger foods if moving around due to the increased risk of choking, particularly for people with dysphagia. - Finger foods may also be quite hard in texture which may not be appropriate for many people with mild dysphagia.
+Please consult the SLT if there is swallowing problems.